microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_video_indexer/aks/azure_arc_video_indexer_az/_index.md

         --config "speech.resource.requests.cpu=500m"
 ```

-> **NOTE:** You must specify the cluster name and resurce group name in order to update the extension.
+> **NOTE: You must specify the cluster name and resurce group name in order to update the extension**.